 The following image shows an example of a

 time application's properties:

-You can switch betwewn Freetext and Builder based representation to define properties.
+You can switch between Freetext and Builder representation to define properties.
 The following image shows the Freetext editor:

-Once the properties are applied, they get translated by SCDF to well-defined properties, as shown in the next listing.
+Once the properties are applied, they get translated by SCDF to well-defined properties, as follows:

-Properties may have default values.
+Properties can have default values.
 If a value remains unchanged, it is removed from a derived properties list.

-The preceding example would be as follows in SCDF shell:
+The preceding example would be as follows in the SCDF shell:

 stream deploy --name ticktock --properties "app.time.trigger.initial-delay=1,deployer.*.cpu=1,deployer.*.local.shutdown-timeout=60,deployer.*.memory=512,deployer.log.count=2,deployer.log.local.delete-files-on-exit=false,deployer.time.disk=512,spring.cloud.dataflow.skipper.platformName=local-debug"

 Deployment request has been sent for stream 'ticktock'